Lennie Mace: 2011~

 Drawings on wood and denim figure largely in recent artwork.
 Mace's denim "scrolls" have been appearing in greater quantities since the beginning of the 2010s.
 The ballpoint-on-denim creations, a contemporary interpretation of traditional Japanese sumi ink on washi paper scrolls, are fabricated from the artist's own used jeans.
 Woven tapestries from Japan bearing Lennie Mace's imagery started making appearances in American galleries in 2012.

 Mace has been creating single-panel cartoons under the title Japanglish101 since 2013 as a contributor to the japanglish.org website.
 The cartoons offer "twisted takes on Japanese culture".

 Portrait commissions continue to be a substantial component of Mace's output.
 His Media Graffiti series also continues, with magazine page doodles evolving over time to now include larger printed media such as Japanese subway posters.

 Mace annually produces New Year Card designs which adhere to the cycle of animals celebrated in the Chinese calendar.

 Mace used his Invisible Ink exhibition (2015, Tokyo) to formally introduce his "dry pen" technique.
 He had been employing the technique in some manner for some time, using "empty" ballpoint pens to draw invisible patterns, images and text into paper.
 No colors are added to some of these artworks; the imagery can only be seen when lit from an angle.
-To others, as in ¥ € $ (pictured), Mace applies ballpoint ink using his fingertips, exposing content previously drawn with a dry pen.
+To others, as in ¥ € $, Mace applies ballpoint ink using his fingertips, exposing content previously drawn with a dry pen.

 Media in Japan and America in late-2015 began reporting about Mace building a "castle" in the Japanese Alps.